Pelvic floor dysfunction is an overarching condition that includes many disorders that are affected by the pelvic floor.

 Overactivity of the pelvic floor, also known as hypertonic disorders, are caused by too much activity of the muscles or decreased ability to relax.
 Under-activity of the pelvic floor, or hypotonic disorders, are caused by weak or shortened muscles.
 (Stein, Wallace)

-Common Overactive/Hypertonic Pelvic Floor Disorders
+Common Symptoms & Conditions Associated with Overactive Pelvic Floor Disorders

 - Bladder: urinary urgency, frequency, and/or retention, interstitial cystitis